hewes/unite-gtags/README.md

 otherwise with result of fnamemodify('.', ':p'), usually current dir described as absolute path '/' added.

 Following items are configured for each project:

 - treelize (0 or 1): treelize result format or not
+- absolute_path (0 or 1): add 'a' option to global command or not

 Configuration Example: